Jane Clarke & Abigail Parry on T S Eliot Prize 2023 Shortlist

 ~~~~~

 Jane Clarke’s third collection A Change in the Air is far-reaching and yet precisely rooted in time and place.
 In luminous language her poems explore how people, landscape and culture shape us.
 Voices of the past and present reverberate with courage and resilience in the face of poverty, prejudice, war and exile and the everyday losses of living.
 Across six sequences these intimate poems of unembellished imagery accrue power and resonance in what is essentially a book of love poems to our beautiful, fragile world.
-A Change in the Air was longlisted for the Laurel Prize 2023 and shortlisted for the Forward Prize for Best Collection.
-It is on the shortlist for the T S Eliot Prize 2023.
+A Change in the Air was longlisted for the Laurel Prize 2023 and shortlisted for the Forward Prize for Best Collection and the T S Eliot Prize 2023.

 A Change in the Air follows two previous collections from Jane Clarke.
 Her 2019 second collection When the Tree Falls was shortlisted for three national Irish poetry prizes, the Pigott Poetry Prize 2020, the Irish Times Poetry Now Award and the Farmgate Cafe National Poetry Award 2020, as well as being longlisted for the RSL Ondaatje Prize 2020.
 Her debut collection The River (2015) was the first poetry book to be shortlisted for the Ondaatje Prize.
 Jane Clarke grew up on a farm in Co.
 Roscommon, and now lives near Glenmalure, Co.
 Wicklow.